Quick overview

-In common parlance, we call almost any kind of sales turnover.
+In common parlance, we call almost any kind of revenue turnover.
 But the law works with precise terms.
 For VAT, turnover is governed by the VAT Act and means the total of the payments, excluding tax (i.e. VAT), that you are entitled to for transactions with a place of supply in the country.
 This includes taxable supplies, exempt supplies with a right to deduct and some exempt supplies without a right to deduct, unless they are just occasional ancillary activities.

 In contrast,net turnover in accounting is an accounting concept from the accounting regulations.
 From 2024 onwards, for accounting purposes, net turnover means revenue from the sale of goods and services for an accounting period (with additional special features for specific entities).
 This is a completely different figure and resultant number than turnover for VAT and often leads to confusion when the two figures are confused.